 Remember the old theory about the earth being flat?
 The more we learn, the more we realize how much we don’t know.
 That’s why research in massage is so important.
 “These concepts and ideas are firmly entrenched in our early training, and in the medical profession, said Lowe.
 “Things that have been disproved continue to persist.
 It takes a long time to trickle down.
 If we say there is no research that supports massage works for inflammation, there may not be research – or it may not be true.
 We don’t really know yet and we need to investigate that further.
-This lactic acid concept illustrates the perpetuation of misinformation that can happen if we don’t have the research base.
+This lactic acid concept illustrates the perpetuation of misinformation that can happen if we don’t have a research base.
 When we are looking for credibility with others in health care, they want to know what we base our opinions on.
 A lot is passed along on hearsay, not on scientific information.
 What we need to keep our eyes on is how to reduce that as much as possible so we do have accurate information.”

 What is Deep Tissue Massage and what to expect?

 Deep tissue massage is a massage that is designed to get into the connective tissue of the body, rather than just the surface muscles.
 As a massage therapist when I perform deep tissue I use a variety of techniques to deeply penetrate the muscles and fascia, loosening them and releasing tension.
 Most clients have a more intense experience with a deep tissue massage, but also feel that it is more beneficial because it addresses deep-seated muscle pains.
 Deep tissue is beneficial when undertaken on a regular basis so that I can work together with the client to correct long term problems, relax the body, and prevent injury.